 Do Surgery Now??

 I had forgotten about her case so I reviewed her MRI scans and was shocked to see the size of the cyst.
 However I have been surprised at the severity of the pathology with every surgical patient I have witnessed becoming pain free without an operation.
-In fact, in my book I comment that if a patient has a significant structural problem with matching symptoms that surgery should be performed quickly so as to move forward with the comprehensive rehab program.
-I thought the pain would be too distracting to really be able to participate.
+In fact, in the first edition of my book I comment that if a patient has a significant structural problem with matching symptoms that surgery should be performed quickly so as to move forward with the comprehensive rehab program.
+I thought the pain would be too distracting to be able to participate.
 The opposite scenario occurred in that when I performed surgery in the face of a fired up nervous system the pain would frequently be worse.
 I eventually discovered this problem has been well documented in the medical literature.
-Chronic pain can actually be induced as a complication of any surgical procedure, including painless ones such as a hernia repair.
+(1) Chronic pain can actually be induced as a complication of any surgical procedure, including painless ones such as a hernia repair.
 One of the risk factors is pre-existing chronic pain in another part of the body.

 I now have dozens of stories similar to Janet’s.
 There are many times that I do perform urgent surgery for compelling problems.
-But if there is any room to have my patient participate in the prehab program that is what we have them do.
+But if there’s any room to have my patient participate in the prehab program that is what we have them do.
 Video: Get it Right the First Time

 Ask for This Approach!

-I am very excited about this turn of events, although it is becoming a little challenging maintaining a surgical practice.
+I’m excited about this turn of events, although it is becoming a little challenging maintaining a surgical practice.
 The medical literature has clearly documented that this process is effective.
 Ask your doctor to help you out with setting up your own program.
 You don’t need a major pain center, as the necessary resources are readily available.